GlitchEnzo/NuGetForUnity/README.md

 Press the **Refresh** button to refresh the window with the latest query settings.
 (Useful after pushing a new package to the server and wanting to see it without closing and reopening the window.)

-The name of the package, the version of the package (in square brackets), and a description are displayed.
+The name of the package, publisher, number of downloads and description are displayed.

-Click the **View License** to open the license in a web browser.
+Click the **View License** after expanding **Details** to open the license in a web browser.

-Click the **Install** to install the package.
+Click the **Install** to install the package version specified in the dropdown list next to the button.
-Note: If the package is already installed an **Uninstall** button will be displayed which lets you uninstall the package.
+Note: If the package is already installed, the currently installed version will be displayed in the upper right corner instead.
 If the **Install** button is disabled, it means the package is already imported by Unity.

 The **Installed** tabs shows the packages already installed in the current Unity project.